FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 As with all insurance policies, motor truck cargo insurance has deductibles that you must pay before the insurance company will pay for the damage to the goods you were carrying.
 To lower your insurance rates, you can increase the deductible you pay.
 Just be sure that you can pay that deductible in the event that something happens to your cargo.

-How is Cargo Insurance Cost Calculated?
+How Is Cargo Insurance Cost Calculated?

 Insurance companies calculate cargo insurance based on the value of the goods that you carry and how far you carry them.
 Two other factors that could impact your insurance premiums include your loss history and your freight classification.